OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:19

-They were saddened, and one by one they said to him, “Surely you don’t mean me?”
+They were saddened, and one by one they said to him, “Surely it is not I?”

 ## Mark 14:20

-“It is one of the Twelve,” he replied, “one who dips bread into the bowl with me.
+“It is one of the Twelve,” he replied, “one who shares the bowl with me.

 ## Mark 14:21